State-by-State Nonprofit Reporting Requirements Checklist

 payload_checksum: str

-timestamp_utc: datetime
+timestamp_utc: str

 operator_id: str